What is Shopify Markets?

 How Elevar Works with Shopify Markets

-Elevar integrates with Shopify Markets to enhance tracking and data management across different regions, enabling a seamless experience for managing your store’s global performance.
+Elevar integrates with Shopify Markets to help manage tracking and reporting across different regions.

 Integration: